sethladd/dartfacts/src/site/facts/dart-is-full-of-objects/index.markdown

 ---
 layout: fact
-title: Everything is an object in Dart
+title: Dart is full of objects
 ---
 # {{ page.title }}